A Certain Sacrifice

 A Certain Sacrifice is a 1985 American drama film co-written and directed by Stephen Jon Lewicki and starring Madonna, Jeremy Pattnosh and Charles Kurtz.
 It was Madonna's first movie, filmed from September 1979 through June 1981, but not released until 1985.

 A Certain Sacrifice is an independent-underground art film, shot on-and-off over two years in New York City on a low-budget of just $20,000.
 Madonna finished her scenes in late 1980.

-According to some estimations, the video release sold 50,000 copies in its first week, and the film achieved a certain cult status among some of her fans and collectors by that time.
+The video release sold 50,000 copies in its first-week, and the film developed a certain cult status among some of Madonna's fans and collectors by that time.

 Plot

-Madonna plays the part of Bruna, a Lower East Side resident who lives with three "love slaves" (one woman, one man, and one trans woman).
+Madonna plays the part of Bruna, a Lower East Side resident who lives with three "love slaves" (one woman, one man, and one transgender woman).
 Bruna meets Dashiell (Pattnosh) in the water fountain in Washington Square Park and the two "fall in love".
 Bruna later tells her lovers she does not need them anymore, resulting in them attacking her sexually.
 Later, Bruna is raped by Raymond Hall (Kurtz) in a bathroom at a coffee shop.
 To exact retribution, Bruna enlists her love slaves and Dashiell to abduct the rapist.
 They dress up as prostitutes and lure him into a limousine.
 They lead him to a theatre where a Satanic sacrifice is performed.
 Dashiell later wipes Raymond's blood all over Bruna.